hyosung11/Launch-School/Courses/journal.md

 20:44 I've officially completed over 1/2 of the Small Problems.

 21:10 Grinding through problems, but need to review them later.

+## 20211108 월요일

+09:07 Going to work on more problems today.
+I decided to abandon my application to the Coinbase Apprenticeship Program as I made a mistake and started the coding challenge before breakfast.
+Ugh.
+Then I had to take the kids to school.
+I'm alright right now.